OSUOSC/freebsd-mcss/README.md

 # OS software installation

 In FreeBSD, the binary package manager is `pkg`.
-Otherwise, software can be compiled with the `ports` setup.
-Documentation about these two systems can be found online in the [FreeBSD Handbook](https://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/ports.html).
+We will be using it since we need a convenient way to test if the installed OS is up-to-date.

 The following packages will need to be installed:

+- pkg (it has to install itself...)
 - logrotate
 - git
+- clamav

 # Setup